-"Spare change," he repeated again and again in a monotonous voice.
+"Spare change," he repeated again and again in a forced voice.
 No one was paying him any attention.
 But to grab their attention would require a certain amount of energy, a level of spirit which Stu had lost.
-He passed the next few hours in this manner, the hopeless rejection taking any energy he managed to gather.
+He passed the next few hours in this manner, hopeless rejection taking any energy he managed to gather.
 A few quarters was all he gained.

 Then the night arrived.

 A drunk teenager and his girl approached, and Stu gave them the same greeting as always.
 "Spare change."